OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Identity-Misuse.md

 ## Example Attack Scenarios

-Application is embedded with maker credentials, which is implicitly used by any app user
+Ideas to explore (TBD):

-Application uses a mixture of business / personal / vendor identities
+- Application is embedded with maker credentials, which is implicitly used by any app user

-App Impersonation
+- Application uses a mixture of business / personal / vendor identities

-Users trust low code apps by default
+- App Impersonation: Users trust low code apps by default

 ### Scenario #1